-Innocent Simiyu, who made his RWC debut in 2005 and who was a member of the pioneering RWC semifinal class of 2009 is now at the helm of the team.
-He has come off a season in which the side has set some milestones, reaching two successive cup finals in Vancouver and Hong Kong while breaching the 100 points barrier as Shujaa claimed eighth place overall on the 2017/18 series log.
+Innocent Simiyu, who was a member of the pioneering RWC semifinal class of 2009 was now at the helm of the team.
+He come off a season in which the side set some milestones, reaching two successive cup finals in Vancouver and Hong Kong while breaching the 100 points barrier as Shujaa claimed eighth place overall on the 2017/18 series log.

-He has named a squad that features Collins Injera, a member of the 2009 and 2013 semifinalist squads as well as Andrew Amonde, Willy Ambaka and Eden Agero who were all part of the 2013 squad.
+He named a squad that featured Collins Injera, a member of the 2009 and 2013 semifinalist squads as well as Andrew Amonde, Willy Ambaka and Eden Agero who were all part of the 2013 squad.